 When establishing the interest rates and structures (and the amounts and structures of certain fees constituting interest under federal banking law, such as origination fees, late fees and non-sufficient funds fees) that are charged to borrowers on loans originated on our platform, our bank partners rely on certain authority under federal law to export the interest rate requirements of the state where each bank partner is located to borrowers in all other states.
 Further, certain of our bank partners and institutional investors rely on the ability of subsequent holders to continue charging such rate and fee structures and enforce other contractual terms agreed to by our bank partners which are permissible under federal banking laws following the acquisition of the loans.
 The current maximum annual percentage rate of the loans facilitated through our platform is 35.99%.
 In some states, the interest rates of certain Upstart-powered loans exceed the maximum interest rate permitted for consumer loans made by non-bank lenders to borrowers residing in, or that have nexus to, such states.
 In addition, the rate structures for Upstart-powered loans may not be permissible in all states for non-bank lenders.
-Furthermore, other structures of certain fees charged in connection with Upstart-powered loans may not be permissible in all states for non-bank lenders.
 Furthermore, other states have enacted additional limitations on interest rates and fees, such as the March 2021 Illinois law that capped interest rates on loans at an "all-in" 36% APR.